chin-rcip/collections-model/docs/en/resources/current/how-to/diagrams-net.md

 **Abstract**: This document provides an overview of diagrams.net libraries and instructions on how to use them.

-**Contact**: For any questions and/or feedback, please contact us at pch.RCIP-CHIN.pch@canada.ca, indicating “diagrams.net libraries” in the subject line of the email.
+**Contact**: For any questions and/or feedback, please contact us at rcip-chin@pch.gc.ca, indicating “diagrams.net libraries” in the subject line of the email.

 ## Main Use